AdaCore/ada-spark-rfcs/considered/rfc-generalized-finalization.md

 * Record types, tagged or not
 * Private types for which the full-view is a record type

+Note in particular that it cannot be defined on a derived type.

 Any type that has a `Finalizable` aspect is a by-reference type.

 The aspect is inherited by derived types.
 The compiler-generated calls to the